TekulaChandana/mern-practice/html-practice/README.md

 ## ⚖️ License

 This repository is for **educational and personal use only**.
-The original tutorial content belongs to **Complete Coding by Prashant Sir**.
+All original tutorial content belongs to **Complete Coding by Prashant Sir**.
 No copyright infringement is intended.